 The King: Eternal Monarch was a feast for the eyes.
 I mean, every Korean drama is!
 But this one took us to some very iconic spots in South Korea.

-While other K-dramas pushed me to explore unknown streets and quirky cafes, The King gave new meaning to classic tourist destinations.
+While other K-dramas pushed me to explore unknown streets and quirky cafes, The King gave new meaning to classic tourist destinations, many of which I’ve been to more than once!
 Imagine my excitement every time a place I have already visited and loved suddenly popped up on screen!

-They brought back a lot of beautiful memories and made me wish I could fly to Seoul right now.
-Huhu damn this pandemic!
+They brought back a lot of beautiful memories and made me wish I could fly to Seoul right now, if not for this never-ending pandemic.
 But I’m still grateful that I was able to explore these places when I had the chance.

 Here’s a rundown of some of The King’s filming locations that are also famous tourist spots in South Korea – a mini tour of Seoul, Jeonju, Yeosu, and Busan!

 The King Episode 2

 Episode 2 pa lang gumaganyan na kayo!
 This shot literally made my heart jump!
 Honestly, I’ve been to Seoul 7 times and never cared much for Gwanghwamun Square.
 “It’s too mainstream,” I always think.
 But after this episode, I think I’m gonna head straight to Gwanghwamun the next time I’m in Seoul!
 Ang says sana kung may oppa na rin na kasama to re-enact this hug!